Coffee with Milk (1 Coffee Cup (6 Fl Oz)) and Green Tea (1 Mug (8 Fl Oz))

 How to consume Coffee With Milk | Green Tea without glucose spikes

-Pair your coffee or green tea with a fiber-rich snack such as a handful of almonds or walnuts.
-This can help slow the absorption of sugars.
+Pair your beverage with a fiber-rich snack like a small apple, a handful of nuts, or a few carrot sticks.
+Fiber can help slow down the absorption of sugar.

 Stay Hydrated